The Central Limit Theorem: A Universal Law

 Academic Inquiries.

-How large must be for the approximation to hold?
+How large does need to be for the approximation to be 'good'?

 Standardized References.